elastic/integrations/packages/ti_anomali/docs/README.md

 ### Anomali Threatstream

 This integration requires additional software, the _Elastic_ _Extension,_ to connect the Anomali ThreatStream with this integration.
-This software is provided by Anomali.
+It's available at the https://ui.threatstream.com/downloads[ThreatStream download page.]

 Please refer to the documentation included with the Extension for a detailed explanation on how to configure the Anomali ThreatStream to send indicator